simeoncloud/docs/reporting.md

 - Keep all other parameters as default

 ## Simeon Sync Power BI dataset
 The dataset stores all export, preview, and deploy results.
-If it is the first time running for a tenant, all configurations including those that are unchanged will be uploaded.
-After the initial load for a tenant, only those configs that are added, updated, or removed will be tracked.
+The latest Sync for a tenant will include unchanged configurations, historical Syncs will only track configurations that are added, updated, or removed.
+This dataset uses Power BI's [direct connection](https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-directquery-about#directquery-connections) to connect to the data and is refreshed every hour.

 Each row in the data source represents a single property of a configuration.